Medical Malpractice Q&A

-If you or someone in your family has been injured, you should seek competent professional advice as soon as possible to see if you have a claim for personal injury (medical malpractice).
+If you or someone in your family has been injured due to another's negligence, you should seek competent legal advice as soon as possible to see if you have a legal claim for personal injury or medical malpractice.
 There are many types of personal injuries, and the cause of an injury is not always clear.
-Lubin & Meyer has extensive experience in finding the cause of medical injuries and accidents.
+Lubin & Meyer's trial lawyers have extensive experience in finding the cause of medical injuries and accidents.
 We can assist you in determining whether you have a valid claim, and if so, who is responsible and what compensation may be available for you.

 What if an insurance company contacts me?